priyaP22/shopping-api-backend-go/12-Factor-Methodology.md

 **Principle:** Run administrative/management tasks as one-off processes.

 **Fix needed:** Administrative tasks such as database migrations or backups can be managed separately.
-Ensure to handle one-off tasks like migrations through Kubernetes jobs or Docker containers.
+Have to ensure to handle one-off tasks like migrations through Kubernetes jobs or Docker containers.

 ---